phreeza/manuscript_axon_potentials/doc/manuscript.md

 location next to the most dorsal electrode, (3) the conduction velocity and (4) the distance between bundle and electrode array.

-![ Spatial structure of EFPs recorded from the barn owl can be explained by model of axonal field potentials. (**A**) High-frequency ($\geq 2$\ kHz) component of the EFP in response to a click stimulus at $t=0$ ms, at different depths in nucleus laminaris.
+![ The spatial structure of EFPs recorded from the nucleus laminaris of the barn owl can be explained by a model of axonal field potentials. (**A**) High-frequency ($\geq 2$\ kHz) component of the EFP in response to a click stimulus at $t=0$ ms, at different recording depths.
 The depth is measured in the direction from dorsal to ventral.
-Recorded responses (orange lines) are shown along with model fit (purple lines).
+Recorded responses (orange lines) are shown along with model fit (purple lines). (**B**) Low frequency ($\leq 2$\
-(**B**) Low frequency ($\leq 2$\ kHz) responses in recordings (orange) and model (purple). (**C**) Average membrane voltage across fibers in the model when fit to the data shown in A. (**D**) Fitted number of fibers in the model at the recording locations.](../figs/fig_4.pdf){#fig:barnowl height=115%}
+kHz) responses in recordings (orange) and model (purple). (**C**) Average membrane voltage across fibers in the model when fit to the data shown in A.
+(**D**) Fitted number of fibers in the model at the recording locations.](../figs/fig_4.pdf){#fig:barnowl height=115%}

-The resulting EFP responses and the model fit are shown in [@fig:barnowl]A.
+The resulting EFP responses and the model fit are depicted in [@fig:barnowl].
 [@fig:barnowl]A shows the high-frequency ($\geq 2$\ kHz) response.
-The orange lines show the actual responses in the data.
-The responses are have a Gabor-like shape, as expected [@wagner09], and have their maximal amplitude in the center of the recording array, at around 850\ $\mu$m recording depth.
+The orange lines indicate the actual responses in the data.
+The responses have a Gabor-like shape, as expected [@wagner09], with maximum amplitude in the center of the recording array, at around 850\ $\mu$m penetration depth.
 The velocity was calculated to be 4.0 m/s.
-A previously published estimate of the axonal conduction velocity in this nucleus was 1.6 m/s in
+A previously published estimate of the axonal conduction velocity in this nucleus was 1.6 m/s in @McColgan2014Functional.
-@McColgan2014Functional.
-Toward the edges, the amplitude decays.
-In the central region, a systematic shift in delay can be observed, while the response seems to be stationary in the more dorsal and ventral electrodes.
+Toward the edges (< 100 and > 1400 $\mu$m), the amplitude decays.
+In the
+central region, a systematic shift in delay can be observed, while the response seems to be stationary in the more dorsal and ventral electrodes.
 The delay increases from ventral to dorsal, which is consistent with the anatomy for